kate-j-xia/campy-bot/README.md

-# Campy Slack Bot
+# The Campanile Slack Bot

-A Slack bot for Journalism Production Cycle Management
+A Slack bot for The Campanile's Cycle Management

 ## Introduction